ToolJet/ToolJet/docs/docs/deployment/docker.md

     password: `password`

-9. You're all done, ToolJet client would now be served at the URL you've set in `TOOLJET_HOST`.
+9. You're all done,the ToolJet client will now be served at the URL you've set in `TOOLJET_HOST`.